Danny Shittu: Bolton Wanderers

 Shittu joined Premier League club Bolton Wanderers on 6 August 2008, on a three-year contract, for £2m plus further add-ons, beating off competition from Scottish Premier League club Rangers.
 Upon joining Bolton Wanderers, Shittu said though he received offers abroad, he's keen on joining the club, citing playing in the Premier League once again.

 Shittu made his debut for Bolton on 30 August during their 0–0 draw with West Bromwich Albion.
 He then went on to start the next two games against Fulham and Arsenal., but then did not make another appearance until 28 December in a 1–0 loss at home to Wigan Athletic.
-However, Shittu struggled to become a first team regular at Bolton Wanderers, spending the most of the season on a substitute bench and his own injury concern.
+However, Shittu struggled to become a first team regular at Bolton Wanderers, spending most of the season on a substitute bench and his own injury concern.
 But he stayed at the club after being linked with a loan move to Derby County, which was turned down.
 He continued to stay at the club throughout the season despite interests from Birmingham City, Newcastle United and Sunderland.
 At the end of the 2008–-09 season, Shittu went on to make 10 league appearances for Bolton in his first season at the club, nine of which were starts.

 Ahead of the 2009–10 season, Shittu was linked a move away from the club and was expecting to leave in the summer transfer window.
 At one point, Shittu was on the verge of joining financially strugglers, Portsmouth.
 However, his move to Portsmouth broke down after Manager Gary Megson admitted the chances of moving went “impasse”.
 He also turned down a move to Sheffield United on loan.
 Shittu did not make a single appearance during the 2009–10 season, only managing to make four appearances as an unused substitute.
 During Shittu's absence from the Premier League, he made regular appearances for the Bolton reserves team, playing with the likes of Nicky Hunt before his release.

 In May 2010, it was reported that Shittu was a target for Kayserispor of the Turkish league.
 However, Shittu rejected the move, citing to stay in the UK.
 On 1 September 2010, the club announced that they had a come to an agreement with Shittu to release him from his contract.
 By the time of his departure, Shittu reportedly cost the club “more than £160,000 a game.”